robotology/idyntree/README.md

 * **[Acknowledgments](#acknowledgments)**

 ## Installation
-iDynTree is mainly developed and mantained by the [Dynamic Interaction Control research line](https://www.iit.it/research/lines/dynamic-interaction-control) at the [Italian Institute of Technology](https://www.iit.it/), as part of the [iCub project](http://www.icub.org/) .
+iDynTree is mainly developed and mantained by the [iCub Tech facility](https://www.iit.it/research/facilities/icub-tech) and [Dynamic Interaction Control research line](https://www.iit.it/research/lines/dynamic-interaction-control) at the [Italian Institute of Technology](https://www.iit.it/), as part of the [iCub project](http://www.icub.org/) .

 For this reason it is usually installed through the [robotology-superbuild](https://github.com/robotology/robotology-superbuild), an easy way to download, compile and install the robotology software on multiple operating systems, using the [CMake](www.cmake.org) build system and its extension [YCM](http://robotology.github.io/ycm).
-For more informations on the superbuild concept, please check [YCM documentation](http://robotology.github.io/ycm/gh-pages/master/index.html#superbuild).
 To get iDynTree when using the `robotology-superbuild`, please enable the `ROBOTOLOGY_ENABLE_DYNAMICS` CMake option of the superbuild.

 If you are not interested in installing all the robotology software it is still possible to install iDynTree without installing the rest of the robotology software, and please read the rest of the Readme for more info on this.